conneru/recital-solo/README.md

-# How to use Recital!
+# How to install and use Recital!

 - Make a `.env` file at the root level and paste in the following: